Tobacco Free UM

 The University of Montana provides a safe and healthy environment for its employees, students, and visitors.
-In light of the U.S. Surgeon General's findings that exposure to secondhand tobacco smoke and use of tobacco causes significant health hazards, The University of Montana will become a tobacco-free environment, effective August 28, 2011.
+In light of the U.S. Surgeon General's findings that exposure to secondhand tobacco smoke and use of tobacco causes significant health hazards, The University of Montana is a tobacco-free environment.
 For full policy language: Tobacco Free UM Policy #406.1.1

 The Tobacco Free UM policy applies to all persons in or on property owned, leased, or used for specific events by the University or any of its components.